mk-fg/python-onedrive/doc/api.md

         upload state and BITS session info required to resume it, if necessary.

-        Returns id of the uploaded file, as retured by the API if raw_id=True is passed, otherwise in a consistent (with other calls) "file.{user_id}.{file_id}" format (default).
+        Returns id of the uploaded file, as returned by the API if raw_id=True is passed, otherwise in a consistent (with other calls) "file.{user_id}.{file_id}" format (default).